 But back to where I started.
 I think they are uncomfortable.
 I work as a property manager and I don’t talk about writing.
 It’s my hobby and of little interest to my colleagues.
 I had something published in the The Age a year or so ago and they were bemused as to why I bothered.
 Maybe the fault is mine.
 Should I talk about it even when I sense no interest?

-When you write and have always written even if it’s a diary or something about the sounds outside your bedroom window it is hard to understand a world of people who aren’t the least interested in doing so themselves.
+When you write and have always written, even if it’s a diary or something about the sounds outside your bedroom window, it is hard to understand a world of people who aren’t in the least interested in doing so themselves.
 Many don’t read much.
 They talk of TV programs and sport around the water cooler.
 We writers need to lower our expectations about dear friends who don’t read and aren’t particularly interested in the written word.

 I also believe that as writer we can’t expect that our friends like everything we write and they shouldn’t be embarrassed to say something like,

 ‘Good on you for writing it but it’s not my cup of tea.’
 Or as someone I know who doesn’t read a book only magazines said,